 OK, anyone who has read any or all of my Five-Day Music Challenge posts is going to scratch their head about this one.
 I’m scratching my head as I type it.
 Yes, this is updownflight writing this.
 Continue reading

 I mean it literally!
 I can dance to almost anything.
-I love to dance so much, I can dance to the sound of the rain, and definitely to the sound of the thunder.
+I can dance to the sound of the rain, and definitely to the sound of the thunder.
 Boom!
 Boom!
 Continue reading

 Thanks to Robert Matthew Goldstein of Art by Rob Goldstein for nominating me for the Five-Day Music challenge.